saint11/DeadWeight/source/blacksalt.md

 ### Cador {.big}
 **God of death**, Cador want order to be brought back to the word.
 Cador is the great enemy of the undead, his zealots hunt them down and seal their corpses so the [dead vigil]{.tip} doesn't set in.

+**Sacrifice**: To please Cador, the cleric must capture, then kill an undead during the sacrifice ritual.

 #### Prayers {.block .unlisted}
 - **Mercy**: Immediately kills any creature that would die if received 4 wounds or less.
 - **Seal**: Creates a 3m line that no undead can cross during this expedition.